-Kitchen Paint Colors
+Choose a Kitchen Paint Color

-Choose Paint Finish
+Choose the Best Paint Finish

 Unless you are dealing with an empty room with fresh drywall, kitchen walls will need a lot of cleaning.
-Assume that areas above and around the stove, oven, and counters need to be attacked with warm water and TSP (tri-sodium phosphate).
-Door trim probably can benefit from the TSP cleaning, too.
+Assume that areas above and around the stove, oven, and counters need to be cleaned with warm water and TSP (tri-sodium phosphate).
+Door trim usually can benefit from the TSP cleaning, too.
 Remove dust and cobwebs from the tops of baseboards and other trim with a vacuum and a damp cloth.

 Mask and Cover